-Sure, GM dabbled briefly in hybrids, Ram offers a 48-volt electrical system that does save some fuel (while adding power), and Ford’s first hybrid pickup just hit the market, but no fully electric pickup has been offered.
+Sure, GM dabbled briefly in hybrids, Ram offers a 48-volt electrical system that does save some fuel (while adding power), and Ford’s first hybrid pickup just hit the market, but there is no fully electric truck for sale currently.

 That’s something of a surprise given the large size of a pickup means plenty of room to store an electric motor and battery — and, of course, the fact that pickups are hugely popular with consumers.